Monitoring an Active Learning project

 If you have Inactive Queue Retraining turned on and reactivate the queue for that project, the timer will turn off and remain off until turned back on again.
 Stopping the queue does not automatically turn Inactive Queue Retraining back on.

 If your reviewers are coding documents both in the queue and outside the queue, only coding in the queue will trigger the model to rebuild itself.
 However, all newly coded documents will be used in that rebuild, regardless of where they were coded.
+This includes new changes to previously coded documents.

 Events that trigger a model rebuild